ValeriiaTen/simple-tic-tac-toe-game/README.md

 - **JavaScript:** Implements the game logic and player interactions.
 - **Git:** Enables version control and collaboration among developers.

-## How to Play

-1. Open the game in your web browser.

-2. Two players take turns clicking on empty cells to place their symbols (X or O) on the board.

-3. The first player to align three of their symbols in a row (horizontally, vertically, or diagonally) wins.

-4. If no player achieves a winning combination and all cells are filled, the game ends in a tie.

 ## Author

 - Your Name